p0k4/Cash-Management-Web-App-main/README.md

 - Maintains original formatting for OP TPA.

 ### 🧮 Closures (Fechos)

-	-	View all daily cash closures made by users.
+•	View all daily cash closures made by users.
-	-	Each entry includes:
+•	Each entry includes:
-	-	Date and time of closure
+• Date and time of closure
-	-	User who performed it
+• User who performed it
-	-	Total amount at the time of closure
+• Total amount at the time of closure
-	-	Amount of the period (difference from previous closure)
+• Amount of the period (difference from previous closure)
-	-	Filter by date range and user.
+• Filter by date range and user
-	-	Admin can delete closure entries if needed.
+• Admin can delete closure entries if needed

 ### 👥 User Management (Admin only)

 - List all registered users with role badges.
 - Create new users.
 - Change passwords.